prendleman/sterling-edi-app/README.md

-# Federated Group - IBM Sterling EDI Application
+# Sterling-Style EDI Processing POC (Portfolio)

-A comprehensive Python EDI processing application designed specifically for IBM Sterling B2B Integrator environments.
-This application provides robust EDI file processing, validation, transformation, and integration capabilities for both X12 and EDIFACT standards.
+A lightweight Python proof-of-concept demonstrating EDI processing patterns relevant to IBM Sterling B2B Integrator environments, including parsing, validation, exception handling, and metrics.

-> **Portfolio Demonstration Piece** - This application was created to demonstrate EDI processing capabilities, IBM Sterling integration patterns, and enterprise application development skills relevant to IT leadership roles.
+> **Portfolio / Learning Project** - This repository was created to demonstrate how I ramp on EDI concepts and the operating model behind reliable trading-partner flows.
+It is not production-ready and not a replacement for IBM Sterling B2B Integrator.

-> **Federated Group Branding** - This application is customized for Federated Group's private brand sales and marketing operations across grocery, foodservice, drug, and convenience channels.
+> **Non-Affiliation** - This project is independent and is not affiliated with, endorsed by, or created at the request of any company, including Federated Group or IBM.
+See [DISCLAIMER.md](DISCLAIMER.md) for full details.

+> **Operating Model Focus** - This POC models Sterling-style orchestration and operating-model concepts; in a real environment I would leverage Sterling and/or an established EDI provider for production mappings and partner certifications.

 ## 🚀 Quick Start for Reviewers